weihan-01/tp/docs/DeveloperGuide.md

 * 2a.
 Invalid risk tag

     * 2a1.
-AddressBook shows an error message. - "Invalid risk tag.
+Neighbourly shows an error message. - "Invalid risk tag.
 Risk tag must either be
     * `High Risk` or `HR`, `Medium Risk` or `MR`, or `Low Risk` or `LR`."

-      Use case resumes at step 2.
+      Use case resumes at step 1.

 * 2b.
 Invalid phone

     * 2b1.
-AddressBook shows an error message. - “Phone number must be 8 digits.”
+Neighbourly shows an error message. - “Phone number must be 8 digits.”

       Use case resumes at step 1.

 * 2c.
 Missing name

     * 2c1.
-AddressBook shows an error message. - “Senior name cannot be empty.”
+Neighbourly shows an error message. - “Senior name cannot be empty.”

       Use case resumes at step 1.

 * 2d.
 Missing risk tag

     * 2d1.
-AddressBook shows an error message. - "Senior must be assigned a risk tag."
+Neighbourly shows an error message. - "Senior must be assigned a risk tag."

       Use case resumes at step 1.

 * 2e.
 Missing phone number

     * 2e1.
-AddressBook shows an error message. - "Senior phone number cannot be empty."
+Neighbourly shows an error message. - "Senior phone number cannot be empty."

       Use case resumes at step 1.

-* 2e.
+* 2f.
 Missing address

-    * 2e1.
-AddressBook shows an error message. - "Senior address cannot be empty."
+    * 2f1.
+Neighbourly shows an error message. - "Senior address cannot be empty."

       Use case resumes at step 1.

 * 3a.
 Invalid caregiver ID

     * 3a1.
-AddressBook shows an error message. - "No such caregiver exists."
+Neighbourly shows an error message. - "No such caregiver exists."

       Use case resumes at step 1.

 * 4a.
 Duplicate detected

     * 4a1.
-AddressBook shows an error message. - “Senior already exists.
+Neighbourly shows an error message. - “Senior already exists.
 Please amend your entry.”

       Use case resumes at step 1.